ietf-wg-cellar/matroska-specification/codec/av1.md

 The OBUs found in the `CodecPrivate` SHOULD not be encrypted.

 The OBUs found in the `Block` SHOULD only encrypt the OBU payload.
-The payload of Sequence Header and Metadata SHOULD not be encrypted.
+The payload of `Sequence Header OBUs` and `Metadata OBUs` SHOULD not be encrypted.

-Tile Group OBUs, Frame OBUs and Tile List OBUs SHOULD be encrypted using subsample encryption, with BytesOfProtectedData spanning all complete 16-byte blocks in the data.
+Tile Group OBUs, Frame OBUs and Tile List OBUs SHOULD be encrypted using Subsample Encryption.

-{check the WebM spec for CENC or CBCS}

 # More TrackEntry mappings